 Rates are available by downloading the current Fee Schedule.

 All students wear uniforms each day.
 Free dress days occur about once per month and there are a variety of themed spirit days throughout the year.
 Check the student handbook for free dress guidelines.
-Uniforms are purchased from True Grits in San Clemente.
+Uniforms are purchased from Parker Uniforms in San Clemente.
 “Chapel dress” is required one day per week – boys need to wear a tie and girls need to wear a skirt or jumper.

 In order to volunteer for a position involving the supervision or custody of minors, you must complete the appropriate requirements below depending on the level of service you will provide. *note – skip the level one application if you are applying for level 2 or 3 LEVEL ONE REQUIREMENTS ‐ Classroom helper